jpeasari/Dot-Plot-Anaysis-OpenCV/README.md

 * Types of methylation.

-  CHH - Cytosine is immediately follwed any residue
+  CG - Cytosine is immediately follwed any a Guanine CHG - Cytosine followed by any nucleotide, expect Gaunine and immediately followed by A Guanine CHH - No Gaunine around Cytosine nucleotide

 Types of methylation pattern analysis